pcafrica/advanced_programming_2025-2026/lectures/04/04-c++_inheritance_polymorphism.md

 2. Methods declared `virtual` in `B` are overridden by `D` methods with the same signature.
 3. If `B *b = new D` is a pointer to the base class converted from a `D*`, calling a `virtual` method will, in fact, invoke the method defined in `D` (this applies to references as well).

-**Implementation detail**: The compiler implements dynamic binding using a virtual table (vtable).
-Each object with virtual functions contains a hidden pointer to its class's vtable.
-This adds a small memory and performance overhead.

 ---

 # *"is-a"* relationship